-The best surge protectors or best power strips are some of the most important investments you could make.
-A major electrical event has the potential to leave your expensive electronic devices damaged and out of commission.
-While it may be tempting to purchase the cheapest surge protector available, doing so could be a catastrophic mistake.
+The best surge protectors or best power strips protect your precious electronics from unforeseen disasters.
+After all, a major electrical event can potentially leave your expensive electronic devices damaged and out of commission.
+You might be tempted to buy the cheapest surge protector available.
+However, doing so could be a catastrophic mistake.
+As such, purchasing a solid surge protector is a wise investment.

 Below you’ll find our top recommendations for the best surge protectors for every use case and budget.